gsarchive/markdown/gilbert/plays/excellency/web_opera/hex14.md

 Who seeks for jocularities that haven’t yet been said.
 The world has joked incessantly for over fifty centuries, And every joke that’s possible has long ago been made.
-I started as a humorist with lots of mental fizziness, But humour is a drug which it’s the fashion to abuse;
+I started as a humourist with lots of mental fizziness, But humour is a drug which it’s the fashion to abuse;
 For my stock in trade, my fixtures, and the goodwill of the business No reasonable offer I am likely to refuse.